The 'Black Hole': How Passive Investing Became The New 'QE'

 Passive Equity investors have become daily investors and are daily liquidity takers.
 Their objective function is to find liquidity as they promise the closing NAV to all new investors (somewhat price indiscriminate).
 In general, liquidity demands usually come with a cost and hence, we would expect prices to be pressured higher as these investors take liquidity.

 Active is just going to sit around and wait on you.
 An inevitable consequence of this is the skewing of liquidity provision to the latter part of the day.
 That potentially sets the stage for less liquid markets at the open.
-When there's less liquidity, prices swings can be greater, especially in the event everyone is one day forced to walk into a bad situation after a rough overseas session.
+When there's less liquidity, price swings can be greater, especially in the event everyone is one day forced to walk into a bad situation after a rough overseas session.

 So there are two overarching points here.

 The first is the bit about passive investing serving as the equity market equivalent of QE.
-By its very nature it is distorting the supply/demand picture and in the process forcing active management to either stop selling (i.e. basically morph into passive) or else try to arb the "dumb" flows by driving up prices on shares for which there is high demand.
-In the former case (i.e. active stops selling altogether) the bubble just gets bigger.
+By its very nature, it is distorting the supply/demand picture and in the process forcing active management to either stop selling (i.e. basically morph into passive) or else try to arb the "dumb" flows by driving up prices on shares for which there is high demand.
+In the former case (i.e. active stops selling altogether), the bubble just gets bigger.
 In the latter case (i.e. active starts picking off the passive flows), the price discovery mechanism is functioning in a nefarious fashion.

 The second point is that this is affecting liquidity provision.
 On this, Wells Fargo's account is admittedly anecdotal, but generally speaking, you don't want a situation where liquidity is available at certain times and in short supply at other times.
 That will invariably cause problems at some point.